Editor Layout

 Start a Pipeline

 Click the Play button in the toolbar to start your pipeline locally.
+The pipeline will:- Validate all node configurations

 - Connect to Kafka and other external systems